cfiorentini/intuitRIL/README.md

 --------

 The directory `examples` contain two examples.

-The output have be obtained by running the following command lines from the directory `test` (if you run the prover from another directory, you have to specify the full path of the input files `.p`):
+The output has be obtained by running the following command lines from the directory `test` (if you run the prover from another directory, you have to specify the full path of the input files `.p`):

 ```console